martindevnow/confidence-slackbot/README.md

-# eNPS Slackbot
+# Confidence Rating Slackbot

-This is a slackbot that can be added to channels to make it easy to gather eNPS scores from your teams.
+This is a slackbot that can be added to channels to make it easy to gather confidence rating from your teams.

 ## Install